-- Assumes cap system includes, from bottom to top: 1 foot compacted clay subgrade, 40 mil textured FML, double-sided geocomposite drainage layer (geotextile on both sides), and 1.5 feet of vegetative cover soil. - Assumes slopes of 10(h):1(v) (5.7 deg). - Assumes solid waste is stable (stability of waste not evaluated). - Dynamic loading associated with construction or operations equipment were not evaluated.
+- Assumes cap system includes, from bottom to top: 1 foot compacted clay subgrade, 40 mil textured FML, double-sided geocomposite drainage layer (geotextile on both sides), and 1.5 feet of vegetative cover soil. - Assumes slopes of 4(h):1(v) (14.04deg). - Assumes solid waste is stable (stability of waste not evaluated). - Dynamic loading associated with construction or operations equipment were not evaluated.
 Use of construction methods protective of the liner system are assumed. - Assumes effective lateral drainage layer and drained cover soil conditions prevents excess pore water pressure. - Assumes no landfill gas migration into cap components. - Interface friction angles between geotextile and soil, and between FML and geotextile are considered.
 For conservative evaluation purposes, no contribution of material tensile strengths, adhesion, or cohesion are considered for increased stability. - Sensitivity analysis indicates very little effect on FS with moderate (plus or minus 10 pcf) change in soil unit weight and soil friction angle (plus or minus 10 degrees) parameters, but is very sensitive to variation in interface friction angles therefore, 5 different interface friction angles (19, 21, 23, 25, and 27) were evaluated.
 Typical values for interface friction angle are provided in attachments.
-GRI30 Appendix Table 1 (Geosynthetics

-Interfaces - Koerner, Narejo, June 14, 2005) is attached.

-Assumes cover soil of uniform thickness and constant unit weight.
-Unit weight of 115 pcf, and friction angle of 15 degrees assumed.
+GRI30 Appendix Table 1 (Geosynthetics Research Institute, Direct Shear Database of Geosynthetic-to-Geosynthetic and Geosynthetic-to-Soil Interfaces Koerner, Narejo, June 14, 2005) is attached. - Assumes cover soil of uniform thickness and constant unit weight.
+Unit weight of 115 pcf, and friction angle of 15 degrees assumed. - Due to lack of available on-site soil data, generalized soil engineering properties were assumed.
+A general range of synthetic material interface friction angles (with soil and other synthetic materials) were also assumed.
+Use of actual on-site soil materials and proposed synthetic materials for follow up laboratory testing and slope stability analysis is recommended prior to construction.
+Testing should include interface friction angle, as appropriate) measurements for all materials. - Maximum slope length of less than 1000 feet measured from preliminary design drawings, 1000 feet was conservatively used in calculations.